Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Experimental evaluation

 \subsection{Experimental Settings}

-Rather than evaluating on popular datasets such as KITTI\cite{25} and Nuscenes\cite{26}, which mainly provide single-agent samples, all experiments in this article are conducted on the open collaborative perception datasets OPV2V\cite{27} and V2XSet\cite{7}, in line with V2X-Vit\cite{7}.
-OPV2V is the first large-scale open dataset targeted at vehicle-to-vehicle collaborative perception.
-It comprises 11,464 frames of 3D point clouds and 232,913 annotated 3D boxes, generated using CARLA\cite{28} and SUMO\cite{29}.
-On the other hand, V2XSet is the first open dataset for V2X perception to take into account real-world noise during V2X collaboration.
+Rather than evaluating on popular datasets such as KITTI\cite{42} and Nuscenes\cite{43}, which mainly provide single-agent samples, all experiments in this article are conducted on open collaborative perception datasets OPV2V\cite{14}, V2XSet\cite{10} and V2V4Real\cite{22}.
+Specifically, OPV2V is the first large-scale open dataset targeted at vehicle-to-vehicle collaborative perception, generated using CARLA\cite{44} and SUMO\cite{45}.
+On the other hand, V2XSet is an open dataset that focuses on vehicle-to-vehicle and vehicle-to-infrastructure collaborative perception, generated employing CARLA and OpenCDA\cite{46}.
+Consequently, these two popular datasets are inherently distinct.
+In addition, the V2V4Real dataset which comprises collaborative perception data extracted from real-world road scenarios spans a three-day period of driving in Columbus, Ohio, covering a total driving area of $410$ kilometers, incorporating $347$ kilometers of highway roads and $63$ kilometers of city roads.

-For the measurement of perception performance, we adopt the average precision (AP) and use Intersection-over-Union (IoU) thresholds of 0.3, 0.5, and 0.7.
-All experiments are conducted on an X86 PC station equipped with an Intel TM i7-11700 @2.50 GHz, 128 core CPU, 256 GB RAM, and 4 NVIDIA RTX3090 GPUs.
+To comprehensively evaluate the performance of our proposed Select2Col, we utilize the average accuracy (AP) at IoU (Intersection over Union) thresholds of 0.3, 0.5, and 0.7.
+All experiments are conducted on an X86 station equipped with an Intel TM i7-11700 @2.50 GHz, 128-core CPU, 256 GB RAM, and NVIDIA RTX3090 GPU.

-In this work, we make comparisons with three state-of-the-art approaches, namely V2VNet\cite{6}, V2X-Vit\cite{7}, and Where2comm\cite{8}.
-To maintain fairness, we implement all baselines and our proposed IoSI-CP on OpenCOOD, an open-source code framework for collaborative perception.

-As presented in TABLE IV, the key parameters employed in our study are consistent with V2VNet, V2X-Vit and Where2comm, except for the transmission rate of the agent.
-We use Eq.
-4 for a more realistic calculation of the transmission rate, where the related parameters are consistent with the literature \cite{30}.
-For simplicity, we equally allocate an independent bandwidth to each agent.
-Compared to V2X-Vit and Where2comm that utilize a fixed transmission rate of 27 Mbps for all agents, our setting is more precise.
-In addition, the semantic information extraction calculation time $t_{ji}^{\mathrm{C}}$ is obtained based on our computing device.
+As presented in TABLE III, the key parameters employed in our study are in line with V2VNet\cite{9}, V2X-Vit\cite{10}, and Where2comm\cite{11}.
+In addition, Eq.
+(3) is further adopted for a more realistic calculation of the transmission time, where the related parameters are consistent with the literature \cite{47}.
+Notably, we allocate equal bandwidth to each individual agent.
+Consequently, our setting is more precise compared to V2X-Vit\cite{10} and Where2comm\cite{11}, which employ a fixed transmission rate of $27$ Mbps for all agents.
+Furthermore, the semantic information extraction latency $t_{ji}^{\mathrm{ext}}$ is obtained based on our computing device.
+More experimental parameters can be found in our open-source code.